gerph/memory-layout-diagram/README.md

 The tool is a python program which can generate diagrams either programatically, or through a domain specific language.
 The domain specific language is described below.

+## Example diagrams

+Example diagrams can be found in the public Wiki: https://github.com/gerph/memory-layout-diagram/wiki#example-images

 ## Installation

 The tool does not need to be installed, and can be used directly as a library.
 However, it can be installed with the PIP installation: